jittagornp/jittagornp.github.io/install_glusterfs_ubuntu1804.md

 4. Create Volume
 5. Install `glusterfs-client`
 6. Create Mount Point on Client
-7. Bind Mount Point to Volume
+7. Bind Mount Point from Client to Storage Volume

 # On glusterfs-node1 & glusterfs-node2